IryVk/Password-Strength-Checker/README.md

    ```sh
    Username: ######
    ```
 3. Afterwards, the user will be prompted to enter their password.
-If they enter a password less than 3 characters long, the program will raise a `alueError` and reprompt the user for their password.
+If they enter a password less than 3 characters long, the program will raise a `ValueError` and reprompt the user for their password.
    ```sh
    Password: **
    Password is too short, please enter at least 3 characters.